Registered Nurse…& so much more!

 Have you been looking for that perfect nursing job?
 Nurses are still in high demand and according to the United States government, has one of the best projected growth rates of any profession.
 If you’re hoping to find your dream career, why not hop on a job search that allows you to find nursing jobs anywhere in the country?
 CLICK HERE to begin your journey!

 It’s no secret that nurses get paid pretty well.
-In fact, if you work as an RN, you are going to be making well above the living wage, on top of enjoying a great schedule and excellent benefits!
+In fact, if you work as a registered nurse (RN), you are going to be making well above the living wage, on top of enjoying a great schedule and excellent benefits!
 But how much do nurses make exactly?
-Well, according to the Bureau of Labor Statistics the 2010 median salary for a nurse was $31 an hour, or nearly $65,000 per year!
+Well, according to the Bureau of Labor Statistics the 2010 median salary for registered nurse was $31 an hour, or nearly $65,000 per year!
 I don’t know about you, but that doesn’t sound too bad!
 Of course the pay is going to vary widely, and is contingent on a bunch of factors like where you live, years of experience, and how much time you want to spend working, so keep that in mind when you’re wondering exactly how much you might make.

-Before you can officially begin working as a nurse you will need to earn a passing score on the NCLEX-RN, or NCLEX-PN if you are a Practical Nurse.
+Before you can officially begin working as a nurse you will need to earn a passing score on the NCLEX-RN (Registered Nurse) or NCLEX-PN (Practical Nurse).
 The NCLEX is a computer-based assessment for licensing, which grants a person the right to work as a nurse in the state where they fulfilled their obligations.

 NCLEX (National Council Licensure Examination) is an examination for the licensing of nurses in the United States.
 There are two types, the NCLEX-RN and the NCLEX-PN.
 After graduation from a school of nursing, one takes the NCLEX exam to receive his or her nursing license.
 A nursing license gives an individual the permission to practice nursing, granted by the state where he or she met the requirements.
 The Pearson company currently administers the NCLEX exam, and they have multiple testing locations throughout the country.
 You will want to prepare as much as possible prior to taking the NCLEX exam, and there are numerous study guides that can help you achieve a passing score.